fffranklin/parallel-web-crawler/README.md

 * `resultPath` - Path where the web crawl result JSON should be written.
 If a file already exists at that path, it should be overwritten.
 If this option is empty or unset, the result should be printed to standard output.

-### Implementing Crawler Configuration
+### Crawler Configuration Implementation

-Everything you need to read the configuration file is in the `com.udacity.webcrawler.json` package.
+In this step, I read the configuration file that is in the `com.udacity.webcrawler.json` package.
 In fact, a Java representation of the configuration, `CrawlerConfiguration`, has already been implemented!

-Your task is to fill in the `src/main/java/com/udacity/webcrawler/json/ConfigurationLoader.java` file:
+My task was to fill in the `src/main/java/com/udacity/webcrawler/json/ConfigurationLoader.java` file:

-  * `public static CrawlerConfiguration read(Reader reader)` - Implement this first.
+  * `public static CrawlerConfiguration read(Reader reader)` - First Implementation.

   The `reader` parameter contains JSON input.
-Your `read(Reader reader)` method should read the JSON input and parse it into a `CrawlerConfiguration` using the Jackson JSON library.
-This library has already been included in the project dependencies, so you should be able to import classes from `com.fasterxml.jackson` without any additional steps.
+My `read(Reader reader)` method should read the JSON input and parse it into a `CrawlerConfiguration` using the Jackson JSON library.

-  First, "tell" Jackson that `CrawlerConfiguration` uses the builder pattern by annotating the `CrawlerConfiguration` class with the `@JsonDeserialize` annotation:
+  First, I "told" Jackson that `CrawlerConfiguration` uses the builder pattern by annotating the `CrawlerConfiguration` class with the `@JsonDeserialize` annotation:

         @JsonDeserialize(builder = CrawlerConfiguration.Builder.class)
         public final class CrawlerConfiguration {
           ...

-  Next, define the mapping between JSON property names and builder methods by annotating each of the builder's setter methods with `@JsonProperty`.
+  Next, I defined the mapping between JSON property names and builder methods by annotating each of the builder's setter methods with `@JsonProperty`.
 For example:

         @JsonProperty("startPages")
         public Builder addStartPages(String... startPages) {
           ...

-  Finally, implement `CrawlerConfiguration#read(Reader)` by creating a new `com.fasterxml.jackson.databind.ObjectMapper` and calling `ObjectMapper#readValue`.
+  Finally, I implemented `CrawlerConfiguration#read(Reader)` by creating a new `com.fasterxml.jackson.databind.ObjectMapper` and calling `ObjectMapper#readValue`.

-  * `public CrawlerConfiguration load()` - Implement this next.
+  * `public CrawlerConfiguration load()` - Implemented this next.

-  Your `load()` method will read the JSON string from a file `Path` which has already been provided to the `ConfigurationLoader` constructor.
+  My `load()` method will read the JSON string from a file `Path` which has already been provided to the `ConfigurationLoader` constructor.
 Pass that string to the `read(Reader reader)` and return the created `CrawlerConfiguration`.
-Remember to close the file when you are done!

 Finally, make sure the configuration unit tests pass by running them in the terminal:

 ```